$80,000 – $175,000/yr

 Key Responsibilities

 Develop and implement radiological protection programs and strategies for nuclear facility design and licensing.
+Perform radiological analyses to evaluate potential exposure risks and ensure compliance with NRC, DOE, and international standards (e.g.

 Technical Tools

-We were incubated by Founders Fund, like Anduril and Palantir before us, and we are backed by top tier investors.
+We were incubated inside Founders Fund, like Anduril and Palantir before us, and are backed by over a dozen of the world's top venture capital firms.

 Our lean, world-class team of engineers and operators is applying a first-principles approach to solving the problem of nuclear fuel production.

-We are a mission-driven company with a culture of urgency, accountability and transparency.
+We are a mission-driven company with a culture of urgency, accountability, and transparency.

 About the Role